 Staff and students are able to extend their professional networks worldwide and, through the RMIT alumni network, continue their social networks and lifelong relationship with the University beyond graduation.

-Opportunities for involvement include becoming an MBA student mentor, the Business Plan Competition and other college activities that support the development of our students' entrepreneurial capacities.
+Opportunities for involvement include becoming a student mentor, guest lecturer, joining industry panel discussions, hosting student interns and other college activities that support the development of our students.

 The Learning & Teaching Hub provides College of Business and Law staff teaching into RMIT programs with insights, thought leadership and support in learning design and development, media production and awards.